Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • If the language of instruction in your undergraduate program was neither English nor French, you will have to take both language proficiency tests (English and French).

-• If you are applying to Audiology only and you completed multiple university degrees, including at least one in French and one in English, you can request an exemption from the language test by emailing: healthsc@uottawa.ca.
+• If you completed multiple university degrees, including at least 1 in French and 1 in English, you can request an exemption from the language test by emailing: [email protected].
 The language test requirement will remain in place unless you receive confirmation of this exemption.

-These mandatory tests are administered by the University of Ottawa’s OLBI.
 You do not need to enter your language test scores in the Test Scores section of the ORPAS application.
-It may be left blank.
+You may leave this section blank.
+Your results will be automatically shared with all programs at the School of Rehabilitation Sciences.

 Other standardized language tests (e.g., TOEFL, IELTS, DELF, DALF) and prior education (e.g., French immersion) cannot be used to replace the stated language requirements.